 - Keeping your navigation simple for search engines – and for people!

-Much like home renovations, a website overhaul is the perfect time to reconsider other aspects of your digital home, including your content strategy.
+Much like home renovations, a website overhaul is the perfect time to reconsider other aspects of your digital home, including your content marketing strategy.

 For that, you’ll want to take a look at… you guessed it, your analytics.
 (Notice a theme here?)